 During these appointments, talking through the issues will help you understand what is involved in being a foster carer.

 You will need to participate in foster carer training to equip you with the skills needed to provide quality care and give you a better understanding of the foster carer role.

 The foster care agency will arrange these training sessions for you.

 Sometimes assessment will occur after training and sometimes both training and assessment will be run together; it depends on the agency that you are working with.

 Upon completion of paperwork, checks and training, the foster care agency will discuss the progress of your application.

-If all the information demonstrates your household is suitable for fostering, the fostering agency will submit an assessment report to Families SA recommending your registration as a foster carer.
+If all the information demonstrates your household is suitable for fostering, the fostering agency will submit an assessment report to the Department for Child Protection recommending your registration as a foster carer.

 This is a rigorous and thorough process to ensure that children and young people receive the highest standards of care.

 When a carer household is approved, the foster care agency lets them know and begins discussions about arranging a suitable placement of a child or children to the home.